-Some stands include lines of ultralight and compact Amsteel (Samson Rope's trademarked Ultra High Molecular Weight Polyethylene UHMWPE), spliced into Utility Constrictor Ropes (UCRs).
+Stands may use lines of light and compact Amsteel instead of webbing.
+Amsteel is Samson Rope's Ultra High Molecular Weight Polyethylene UHMWPE) product, spliced into what are called Utility (or Universal) Constrictor Ropes (UCRS).
 An inner "bury" rope passes through an outer constrictor.
 Adjust the length by shortening the constrictor, sliding it along the bury, then "milking the bury," gently squeezing and elongating it with your fingers like milking an udder.
 This grips the bury.
-Slipping can occur if the "milking" is insufficient, or if the lines are dirty.
-For extra security, tie a slip knot where the buried line enters the constrictor, to prevent entry.
+Slipping can occur if the "milking" is insufficient.
+For extra security, tie a slippery half-hitch knot where the buried line enters the constrictor, to prevent entry.